5 ways to save money on your electric bill this summer

 4. Keep your AC in the shade

-Also, make sure that your AC filters are clean and the whole unit is tuned up.
+You check in with your friends and family, sure, but how often are you checking in on your AC unit?
+Make sure that your AC filters are clean and the whole unit is tuned up.
 An air conditioner that runs at peak efficiency will cost less to run than one that needs to draw more energy to cool a room.
+It may sound like just another extra step, but it really does pay off.
+Give it a try this summer as an experiment and see how it goes.